-Our doctors take the time to ensure thatevery patient understands the cause of their symptoms and the recommended course of action.
-If the doctor determines that he/she is not a chiropractic case they are referred to the appropriate health practitioner that day.
-If it is determined that it is a chiropractic case the doctor will recommend the appropriate course of care.
+Our doctors take the time to ensure that patients understand the cause of their symptoms and the recommended course of action.
+If the doctor determines that he/she is not a chiropractic case they’re referred to the appropriate health practitioner that day.
+If it’s determined that it is a chiropractic case the doctor will recommend the appropriate course of care.

 In some cases, working with other health practitioners helps symptoms resolve most quickly.
 For example: When the spine is out of alignment the body naturally tightens the surrounding muscles.
 This is the body’s own defense mechanism guarding the area.
 This is why some patients report that no matter how much they stretch or massage muscles tighten up again very quickly.
 The muscles have been protecting an underlying issue in the spine.

-As the spine is realigned the surrounding muscles naturally begin to relax.
-Patients are given supportive stretches and exercises for maximum results.
-In some cases the long term “muscle- memory” continues to tense the muscles.
-In this case we work in conjunction with a massage therapist in order to ensure that muscle tension is eliminated, the adjustments hold, and healing occurs as quickly as possible.
-Patients feel long term relief from their massages as the muscles are no longer “guarding”.
+As the spine is aligned the muscles naturally begin to relax.
+New patients are amazed at how quickly their bodies “let go”.
+Patients are given supportive stretches/exercises for maximum results.
+In some cases the long term “muscle memory” continues to tense muscles.
+In this case we work in conjunction with a massage therapist to ensure tension is eliminated, and healing occurs as quickly as possible.

-As chiropractors it is our role to ensure that the nerves are functioning optimally.
+As chiropractors it’s our role to ensure that the nerves are functioning optimally.
 If a nerve is being pinched, the area of the body it controls (organ, muscle or joint) cannot heal until the nerve pressure is released.
-The nerves coordinate and control the healing of the body.
+Nerves coordinate and control the healing of the body.